 Common Interview Mistakes to Avoid

-There are certain typical errors that interviewers make that can hurt their chances of getting hired.
+There are certain typical errors that interviewers make during the web developer recruitment that can hurt their chances of getting the right fit.
 Here are some things to stay away from:

 Asking Forbidden Questions